Beyond-Notability/beyond-notability-observable-essays/src/networks.md

 # Women's Networks

 Creating linked data implies analysing networks, and analysing networks when digital humanities researchers are involved implies making network graphs.
 Despite this, the [Beyond Notability project](https://beyondnotability.org/) has made remarkably few attempts at analysing networks using network analysis technique, including network visualisation.
-The reason is that we had other proxies for networks in our data: co-habitation, co-education, co-location, co-working on publications or excacations, co-signing letters of nomination.
+The reason is that we had other proxies for networks in our data: co-habitation, co-education, co-location, co-working on publications or excavations, co-signing letters of nomination.
 But as we started putting together these data essays, one area that seemed particularly amenable to network visualisation were data relating to event participation and committee membership.

 ## Making Networkable Data

 These data, whilst related, had distinct origins.
 'Event' data constitutes a series of statements relating to participation at events: this included people speaking, attending, organising, and exhibiting at events (see Sharon's [*PPA Events*](https://beyond-notability.github.io/bn_notes/posts/events-2024-02-26/) blog for more info).
 'Committee' data is much more simple, represented only by those statements recording when people '[served on](https://beyond-notability.wikibase.cloud/wiki/Property:P102)' a committee or group.

-Making the data into networks of people required slightly different apporoaches to what consituted an connetion between two individuals.
+Making the data into networks of people required slightly different approaches to what constituted a connection between two individuals.

 For 'Event' data, this required a qualifier indicating that two or more people were at the same event at the same time, whether as the same type of participant - say, as both [speakers](https://beyond-notability.wikibase.cloud/wiki/Property:P23) or both [attendees](https://beyond-notability.wikibase.cloud/wiki/Property:P24) - or different types of participation - say, one person was an [organiser](https://beyond-notability.wikibase.cloud/wiki/Property:P109) whilst another was an [exhibitor](https://beyond-notability.wikibase.cloud/wiki/Property:P13).
 This type of connection takes no account of how participants interacted, but rather takes co-location as a proxy for association (more on which later).